cytopia/linux-timemachine/README.md

 By default it uses --recursive --perms --owner --group --times --links.
 In case your target filesystem does not support any of those options, you can explicitly disable those options via --no-perms --no-owner --no-group --no-times and --copy-links.

 Required arguments:
-  <source>              Source directory
+  <source>              Local source directory
-  <dest>                Destination directory.
+  <dest>                Local destination directory.
-  <host>:<dest>         SSH host and destination directory
+  <host>:<dest>         SSH host and destination directory on server
-  <user>@<host>:<dest>  SSH user, SSH host and destination directory
+  <user>@<host>:<dest>  SSH user, SSH host and destination directory on server
+  <ssh-alias>:<dest>    SSH alias (defined in ~/.ssh/config) and destination directory on server

 Options:
   -p, --port            Specify alternative SSH port for remote backups if it is not 22.